Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 the same seizure sensitivity as the baseline.
 On the other hand, Rotation (R) achieves the best result with higher seizure sensitivity at a lower false alarm rate than the baseline.
-Using 4x and 8x proportions lead
+Using 4x and 8x proportions lead to a lower false alarm rate than baseline with a higher or the same seizure sensitivity as baseline (except PT with high FA/24h).
+Using 1x proportion results in lower seizure sensitivity at low FA/24h (Jittering (J)) or higher seizure sensitivity at high FA/24h (W and T).